 -

-Feeling of stiffness in hands or fingers
+Stiffness in hands or fingers

-Nutritional tips for natural dehydration
+Nutrition tips for natural diuresis

 Less salt, more potassium